Heel kicking horses, frolicking with fun,

 thrown before jump, she didn’t even blink!

-I valued life and limb, got up slightly shaking,
+I value life and limb, stood up shaking;

 - quickly I quit, no jockey in the making,